halmasieh/Publications/README.md

 ## THESIS SUPERVISIONS

 •	On the approximate solutions for system of fractional integro-differential equations using chebyshev pseudo-spectral method

 •	A meshless method for solving nonlinear two-dimensional integral equations with degenerate kernel based on radial basis functions

 •	Numerical solution of integro-differential-difference equations via Boubaker polynomials

 •	Numerical solution of two-dimensional integral equations via wavelet functions

 •	Numerical solution of integral equations syatem via wavelet functions

 •	Numerical solution of integral equation systems of the first kind

 •	Optimal control and numerical solution of time-varying systems via hybrid functions

 •	Optimal control of time-varying systems via sample-and-hold functions

 •	A Jacobi-Gauss collocation method for solving nonlinear Lane-emden type equations

 •	Numerical solution of nonlinear convolution Volterra integral equation using collocation method

 •	Numerical solution of integro-differential equations via sample-and-hold functions

 •	Using wavelet functions to solve integral equations

 •	Global dynamics and bifurcation in delayed SIR epidemic model

 •	Solutions of Falkner-Scan equation with Heat transfer by Fourier series

 •	Numerical solution of nonlinear integral equation via collocation method based on Radial basis functions

 •	Numerical solution of functional equations using sinc functions

 •	The application of orthogonal polynomials in solving integral equations

 •	Numerical solution of functional equations using radial basis functions

-My research area is very wide and is not limited to the following interests:

 ## RESEARCH INTERESTS